Skip to main content

 Overview

-The Loyola University music program invites students of all backgrounds to engage in a vast array of performance and coursework opportunities.
-Located in one of the world's most vibrant musical centers, and featuring a highly dedicated and award-winning faculty, Music at Loyola provides the rigorous training necessary for those intent on pursuing a career in music, while offering a welcoming environment for non-majors seeking to enhance their collegiate experience.
+The Loyola University Chicago music program invites students of all backgrounds to engage in a wide range of performance, academic, and creative opportunities.
+Located in one of the world’s most vibrant musical centers, and guided by a dedicated faculty of performers, scholars, and educators, music at Loyola offers rigorous training within a welcoming liberal arts environment.

 Career Opportunities